ibm-cloud-architecture/refarch-eda/docs/evt-microservices/ED-patterns.md

 ## Event sourcing

 Most business applications are state based persistence where an update change the previous state of business entities.
-Here is an example of traditional order data model persisted to a RDBMS:
+Traditional domain oriented implementation builds domain data model mapped to a RDBMS.
+In the diagram below is a very simple order model:

 ![](evt-src-ex1.png)

-With this model you have only the last state of data is persisted.
-With this model, most of the time there is a delete operation to remove data.
-But most business does not remove data, ledger for example add new record to update transaction.
-They can report on what was done.
-So there is a need to capture changes from the past history.
-Business users could ask for being able to answer how often something happenned in the past year.
+With this model you have only the last state of data persisted.
+If you need implement a query that look at what happenned to the order over a period of time, you need to change the model and add historical records, basically building a log table.
+Also most of the time, there is a delete operation to remove data.
+But most businesses do not remove data, for example, a ledger includes new record to compensate a transaction.
+There is no erasing of previously logged transaction.
+It is always possible to understand what was done in the past.
-As a developer you want to understand what data to fix after a service crash, impacted by the updating buggy code?
-So all those requirements are good condidates to adopt event sourcing.

-Historical records become immutable, and events represent fact, what happenned to the data.
-The previous model change to time oriented immutable facts, organized by key:
+Historical records are immutable, and events represent facts of what happenned to the data.
+The previous order model changes to a time oriented immutable stream of events, organized by key:

 ![](evt-src.png)

 **Event sourcing** persists the state of a business entity, such an Order, as a sequence of state-changing events.
 You can see the removing a product in the order is a new event.
 So now we can count how often products are removed.
-It is important to keep integrity in the log.
-History should never be rewritten, then event should be immutable, and log being append only.

 With a central event logs, producer appends event to the log, and consumers read them from an **offset**

 ![](./evt-sourcing.png)